Justintime50/meeting-summarizer/README.md

 # Create a bot and send it to a meeting by supplying the meeting URL
 venv/bin/python meeting_summarizer/cli.py --create "https://us04web.zoom.us/j/123"

-# Summarize the meeting once it is complete (should wait a few minutes after a meeting finishes) by supplying the Bot ID output when created
+# Summarize the meeting once it is complete by supplying the bot ID output when the meeting was created
 venv/bin/python meeting_summarizer/cli.py --summarize "123"
 ```